DanielGrz/MoviesCrawler/README.md

 Utilizing the Crawl-E Framework, I encountered limitations due to its Cheerio base, particularly in its inability to handle infinite scrolling.
 For Amazon, where certain categories exceed 20 products, implementing infinite scrolling becomes impossible.
 However, I successfully addressed this challenge by adjusting parameters within the URL, particularly within the parent category where all subcategories and genres of movies and TV series were accessible.

+At a same point i started to get blocked with captcha.

 # How to install project locally
 ## How to install packages